8 (PROVEN) Strategies for Dealing With a Narcissistic Mother That Actually WORK

 Good is now independent, self-sufficient, and sovereign.
 Recalibrate your life to reflect your values instead of hers.

 For example -Prioritize yourself.
 Literally, make sure your needs are taken care of before entertaining taking care of hers.
-Be prepared that she will test you on this.
+Be prepared for her to test you on this.

 Establish your independence even if you have to take it step by step.